WPML allows you to translate pages built with Beaver Builder. You simply create your page with the builder and then use WPML to translate the texts.

 - Set up WPML from WPML > Languages.
 See our WPML Getting Started Guide for complete reference.
 The initial, simple three-step setup is self-explanatory, asking you to choose your default language, a set of active languages and a language selector (for starters, choose the footer language selector – you can change this later).

-- Install and activate the core WPML plugins (WPML Multilingual CMS, WPML String Translation, WPML Translation Management, WPML Page Builders) first, followed by other WPML plugins that may depend on them.
+- Install and activate the core WPML plugins (WPML Multilingual CMS, WPML String Translation, WPML Translation Management) first, followed by other WPML plugins that may depend on them.

 - Install the Beaver Builder plugin and activate it.

 - Activate the Translation Editor: Simply click on the displayed message once you have activated Beaver Builder.

 Translating a page built with the Beaver Builder

 WPML presents new features that simplifies further the process of translating pages created using Beaver Builder.
 The following new features are added:

 - Preserving the existing translations when editing the default language page

 - Automatic Translation for internal links

 WPML allows you translate content in three ways.
 You do the translation yourself, you send content to your chosen translators or you send jobs to a professional translation service.

 Watch a short overview of translating and updating pages built with Beaver Builder in the following video: